ddx001/ios-problem/readme.md

 * Create a Firebase project (https://console.firebase.google.com/) and enable Authentication on it.
 Then, in the "Sign-in method" tab, add the "Anonymous" sign-in provider.
 * Clone the project `git clone https://github.com/ddx001/ios-problem.git`
-* Configure the project to use Firebase by updating the files in src/environments with your new project configuration.
+* Configure the project to use Firebase by updating the files in src/environments with your new Firebase project's configuration.
 * Run `npm install`
 * Run `ionic serve`
 * Open the app (http://localhost:8100) in a browser and click the "Sign in anonymously" button.